Holographic $a$-functions and Boomerang RG Flows: Boomerang Flows with Intermediate Conformal Regimes

+where the prime denotes the derivative with respect to $r$.
+We notice that in this first example the expression for the $a$-function is particularly simple and was studied as a proxy of the RG irreversibility in some seminal papers as \cite{Donos:2017sba,Gauntlett:2018vhk,Gubser:2009gp}, as the negativity of $\chi'$ is immediate from the equations of motion.
+In the following sections we will show further examples where the constraints coming from the radial NEC are not obvious at first sight.
+Furthermore, it seems that the radial NEC will be a good guiding principle giving sensible answers in more general situations. \\

-We show $a(r)$ and $\displaystyle \frac{da}{d\rho}(r)$ in Figure \ref{fig:aFunctionIntermediate}.
+We now evaluate $a(r)$ and $\displaystyle \frac{da}{d\rho}(r)$ in our numerical solutions and show the corresponding result in Figure \ref{fig:aFunctionIntermediate}.
 The $a$-function captures the three different AdS fixed points very well, as it becomes constant for both UV and IR AdS$_5^0$ and for the intermediate AdS$_5^c$.
 Furthermore, the $a$-function can differentiate each AdS as it takes different values in each, thanks to its monotonicity.
 It is worth noting that the derivative with respect to the energy scale $\rho$ becomes zero for each of these regimes, too.
 It is important to point out that, even though it is the bulk coordinate $\rho$ what is identified with the energy scale that parametrizes the RG flow \cite{Balasubramanian:1999jd}, we present the $a$-function and its derivative with respect to the energy scale in terms of the coordinate $r$.
 This choice is the more convenient one since the numerical solution for \eqref{eq:QLat_EOM} was found in terms of $r$, and it can be checked by numerical integration of \eqref{eq:QLat_CoordChange} that $r$ and $\rho$ are directly related by a scaling factor only.
 This means that, even if we show the $a$-function and its derivative in terms of $r$, the behavior displayed by the plots in Figure \ref{fig:aFunctionIntermediate} will have a direct correspondence with what we would observe if we obtained the plots using the $\rho$ coordinate.

 The $a$-function for this metric is particularly simple and it can be re-stated as the monotonicity of the lapse function as we dive into the IR geometry.
 This reflects the fact that in order to recover the exact same $AdS$ one should make some re-scalings of the time and hence a sensitive irreversible $a$-function should take that into account.
 In this particular system the irreversibility of the RG flow can be re-stated in a very simple and physical way: The UV speed of light should be the larger than the IR (or any intermediate) speed of light (times the corresponding AdS radius).
 To make this statement more precise, we can explicitly replace the a function in the AdS geometries by their corresponding speed of light $c$ and AdS radius $L$